syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Ink.md

 {% endtabs %}

 After erasing the ink annotation, if its size or position is changed from the values before the erasing operation, the `AnnotationMovedOrResized` event will be raised.
 The old bounds before the erase operation and the new bounds after the eraser operation can be obtained from the event arguments.
 Refer to this [section](https://help.syncfusion.com/xamarin/pdf-viewer/ink#how-to-identify-whether-the-ink-annotation-is-moved-or-resized).

-### Changing the thickness of the ink eraser
-You can get or set the thickness of the ink eraser tool by using the `AnnotationSettings.InkEraserSettings.Thickness` property.
-The default value of ink eraser thickness is 40, and it ranges from 5 to 150.
-Refer to the following code example.

-{% tabs %}
-{% highlight xaml %}

-//Set the Ink eraser thickness pdfViewerControl.AnnotationSettings.InkEraserSettings.Thickness = 75;

-{% endhighlight %}
-{% endtabs %}
-N>The default value of ink eraser thickness is 40, and it ranges from 5 to 150.